ZEOS One:

 The Invisible Architect

-In alignment with Conway's Law, the interface had fragmented into isolated silos, perfectly mirroring the disconnected engineering teams that built them.
+In alignment with Conway's Law, the legacy navigation wasn't designed for user flows—it was a byproduct of the ZEOS org chart.
+The interface had fragmented into isolated silos, perfectly mirroring the distributed engineering teams that built them.
 To fix the UX, we first had to break the mental link between "Team Structure" and "Site Structure."

 Organization